Baptist Faith and Message: Gender-based roles

 For the first time in SBC history, provisions were added to define male-headship gender roles in ministry and marriage.
 Regarding ministry, the BF&M now explicitly defines the pastoral office as the exclusive domain of men—thus prohibiting female pastors.
-While not stated in the 2000 BF&M, some churches also apply this interpretation to deacons, technically a pastoral office of the church, and will not ordain women or allow them to serve as deacons.
+While not stated in the BF&M 2000, some churches also apply this interpretation to deacons and will not ordain women or allow them to serve as deacons.
 (Note: Traditional Southern Baptist churches generally do not have elders; therefore, the issue of women elders is not generally an issue within those congregations.
-However, for more contemporary churches which have elders, the interpretation has been extended to this office as well, thus prohibiting women from being elders.)
+However, for more contemporary churches which have elders, the interpretation was extended to this office as well with an amendment in 2023, thus prohibiting women from being elders.
+See the History section above.)

 Article VI.
 The Church.
-While both men and women are gifted for service in the church, the office of pastor is limited to men as qualified by Scripture.
+While both men and women are gifted for service in the church, the office of pastor/elder/overseer is limited to men as qualified by Scripture.

 Regarding marriage, the BF&M added Article XVIII to specify that the husband is the head of the household (though this is to be understood in a complementarian role, not as an autocrat).
-Nothing in the BF&M prohibits or discourages the wife from holding outside employment, or the husband from performing household duties traditionally considered those of the wife.
+Nothing in the BF&M prohibits or discourages the wife from holding outside employment or the husband from performing household duties traditionally considered those of the wife.

 Article XVIII.
 The Family.
 The husband and wife are of equal worth before God, since both are created in God's image.
 The marriage relationship models the way God relates to his people.
 A husband is to love his wife as Christ loved the church.
 He has the God-given responsibility to provide for, to protect, and to lead his family.
 A wife is to submit herself graciously to the servant leadership of her husband even as the church willingly submits to the headship of Christ.
 She, being in the image of God as is her husband and thus equal to him, has the God-given responsibility to respect her husband and to serve as his helper in managing the household and nurturing the next generation.